Category:

 Brendan Smialowski/Getty Images

-In addition to columns, Stein has also writing a number of finance and investing related books, a number of which became bestsellers.
+In addition to columns, Stein has also written several finance and investing-related books, some of which became bestsellers.
 Some of his most successful books include "Yes, You Can Retire Comfortably," "Can American Survive?" and "Yes, You Can Time the Market."
-He has also appeared on a number of news and political shows, including "Your World with Neil Cavuto," "Larry King Live," and "The Kudlow Report."
+He has also appeared on several news and political shows, including "Your World with Neil Cavuto," "Larry King Live," and "The Kudlow Report."

 Media Career